RyanS974/RyanS974/525/homework3/REPORT.md

 The evaluation metrics for this binary classification task are:
 - **Accuracy**: Provides an overall measure of correct predictions but can be misleading due to class imbalance.
 - **Precision**: In the spam classification example, precision measures the fraction of emails classified as spam that were actually spam.
 This is important to ensure that legitimate messages aren't incorrectly filtered.
+Total positive correctly predicted in relation to total positive.
 - **Recall**: In the spam classification example, recall measures the fraction of spam emails that were correctly classified as spam.
 This tells us how effective our model is at catching all spam.
+Total positive correctly predicted in relation to toal attempted.
 - **F1-Score**: Since the imbalanced nature of the dataset (more ham than spam), F1-score is particularly relevant.
 The F1 score is the harmonic mean of precision and recall.
 This metric somewhat balances the importance of precision and recall, and is preferred to accuracy for class-imbalanced datasets.

 These are the standard four machine learning metrics for binary classification.
 The F1-score is particularly relevant for this dataset because it is imbalanced, with 86.6% ham messages and only 13.4% spam messages.
 The F1-score is a better metric than accuracy in this case because of the class imbalance.